publiccodenet/about/activities/member-relations/user-mapping/political.md

 Positive reasons for why they might be interested in our work:

-* translate local policy changes into tech solutions
+* translate policy changes into tech solutions
 * public opinion shifting towards critique of tech giants
 * a place to stash work before leaving office
 * involve local partners and stimulate the local economy